wch/pkgClosure/README.md

 This could potentially lead to a mismatch between the function body and pkgA namespace.
 The body of the function in pkgB might expect to find one thing in the pkgA namespace, when the pkgA namespace contains something different.

+Suppose pkgA 1.0 and pkgB are on CRAN (as binary packages), and then pkgA is updated to 2.0 on CRAN.
+Unless pkgB is rebuilt against the new version of pkgA, it will have a mismatch between the closure's function body, and the environment.
+I don't think CRAN does this -- it does not rebuild all downstream dependencies when a package is updated.
+And I know R doesn't rebuild downstream packages when a new version of a package a is installed from source, as is always the case on Linux.

+This means that if a package is used to create objects that are stored in another package, and that first package changes, it could potentially break every package that uses it.
+In the example here, imagine if `funA` (which is not an exported function) were removed in pkgA 3.0.
+In this situation, anyone who started with pkgA 1.0 or 2.0 installed, then installed pkgB, then upgraded to pkgA 3.0, would suddenly see pkgB break!

-## Clean up
+## Cleaning up

-Finally, we can restart R and delete the temporary directory where we installed the packages:
+We can restart R and delete the temporary directory where we installed the packages:

 ```R
 #### Restart R before continuing ####